Saint John's Curriculum

 • String/Chamber Orchestra

 The Saint John’s String Ensemble studies and performs music of various styles primarily within the classical tradition, from the Baroque to the Modern.
 Selected wind and brass players join the ensemble for larger works.
 The topics of basic musicianship, music theory and performance practice are integrated into the discipline of rehearsal and performance.
-An audition in the Spring is required.

 • Studio Art I